julemai/GRIP-E/data/monthly_posterior_distributions_Smith_Gronewold/README.md

 - Lake Erie net basin supply                       <br> --> file: nbs_lake_erie_samples.csv

 These are CSV files with the T=792 columns and N=3000 rows.
-Each row is one ensemble member, each column is one month starting at Jan 1950.
+Each row is one sample, each column is one month starting at Jan 1950.

 ### 1.c Period of data
 - Jan 1950 to Dec 2015